epi2me-labs/wf-human-variation/README.md

 The workflow will perform SV calling, filtering and generation of a report.
 Optionally, the workflow can also evaluate calls on HG002 against a truth set (provided the input data was aligned to HG19).
 The SV workflow takes an optional `--tr_bed` option to specify tandem repeats in the reference sequence --- see the [sniffles](https://github.com/fritzsedlazeck/Sniffles) documentation for more information.
-SVs can be phased using `--phase_vcf`.
+SVs can be phased using `--phased`.
 However, this will cause the workflow to run SNP analysis, as SV phasing relies on the haplotagged reads generated in this stage.

 ### 6. Modified base calling with modkit